Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Intramuros is one of the oldest parts of Manila.
 Located on the southern bank of the Pasig River, the walled Spanish enclave is a feast of historic buildings and churches, many of which are being or have been restored.
-Tourists can enjoy several parks, restaurants, art galleries, and souvenir shops in the attractive area.
-They may also find the area's history interesting.
-For instance, political prisoners were held, tortured and sometimes executed at Fort Santiago.
-Today, it is a lush park full of homing pigeons and flowering trees, where visitors can ride along the promenade in a horse-drawn carriage.
-History lovers should stop at the beautifully restored colonial residences in the Barrio San Luis as well.
-The area has a festive atmosphere and is full of street artists and stalls selling food.
+Tourists enjoy several parks, restaurants and galleries in the attractive district, along with learning about its intriguing past as a site of political imprisonment and execution.
+Today, it's a lush park full of pigeons and flowering trees, where visitors ride along the promenade in horse-drawn carriages.
+History lovers should stop at the beautifully restored colonial residences in the Barrio San Luis too, which is filled with street artists and food stalls amid a festive atmosphere.

-Rizal Park is named for the Philippine writer, philosopher and anti-colonialist, Dr Jose Rizal, whose execution is 1896 sparked the Philippine Revolution.
-The country held its Declaration of Philippine Independence from American rule in the park in 1946, and has always favoured the venue for political rallies.
-In many ways, it remains a symbol of Filipino pride and independence.
-It's also one of the largest parks in Southeast Asia, and a favourite outdoor venue for Manila's residents.
-The area features a chess plaza, a skating rink, a children's playground, an aquarium, a planetarium and many ornamental gardens.
-Visitors will also find some museums and a miniature, recreated Philippine archipelago.
+Rizal Park is named for the Philippine writer, philosopher and anti-colonialist Dr Jose Rizal, whose execution in 1896 sparked the Philippine Revolution.
+The country held its Declaration of Philippine Independence from American rule in the park in 1946, remaining a symbol of national pride and independence.
+It's also one of the largest parks in Southeast Asia, and features a chess plaza, a skating rink, a children's playground, an aquarium, a planetarium and many ornamental gardens.
+Visitors will also find some museums and a miniature Philippine archipelago.
 A sound and light exhibit of Dr Jose Rizal's martyrdom is displayed after sunset.
-Martial arts classes and various fitness groups use the area every morning, while Sundays involve a free concert in the open-air auditorium.
-All in all, Rizal Park is a wonderful place for tourists to soak up a little of Manila's everyday life, in a lush and beautiful natural setting.
+Sundays involve a free concert in the open-air auditorium.

 San Agustin is Manila's oldest church and stands within Intramuros.
 Completed in 1607, it has survived the ravages of time and successive invasions.
-In fact, it was the only public building left standing after a terrible earthquake in 1863, and it has withstood a number of devastating tremors since then.
-Regarding its design, the church has a Baroque pulpit, an 18th-century pipe organ, and a magnificent and intricately-carved door.
-It's one of four churches in the Philippines to be designated a UNESCO World Heritage Site, and is also a National Historical Landmark.
-Visitors will find a monastery alongside the church.
-It holds paintings of saints and other religious art.
-The Sacristy houses a collection of richly embroidered vestments, and Philippine notables are buried in the crypt.
-San Agustin is an active church with regular services and is a very popular wedding venue.
-Visitors can view the interior of the church for free during mass.
+In fact, it was the only public building left standing after a terrible earthquake in 1863.
+The church has a Baroque pulpit, an 18th-century pipe organ and an intricately-carved door.
+It's one of four churches in the Philippines to be designated a UNESCO World Heritage Site, and is also a National Historical Landmark with notable Filipinos buried in the crypt.
+Visitors will find a monastery alongside boasting religious art, with the Sacristy housing a collection of richly embroidered vestments.

 The National Museum and Art Gallery of the Philippines showcases the cultural, natural and historical heritage of the islands.
 The large and comprehensive institution categorises its exhibits in five divisions, namely art, botany, zoology, geology and anthropology.
-Visitors will find the archipelago's oldest human remains in the museum's collection.
-They can also view the remains of the San Diego Spanish galleon, which sank in Philippine waters in 1600.
-Though reportedly short on funding, the institution is clean, well-kept and has good facilities.
-Photography is permitted, but not with flash.
-All things considered, the deeply interesting museum is a worthwhile stop for travellers of all ages.
+Visitors will find the archipelago's oldest human remains in the museum's collection, as well as the remains of the San Diego Spanish galleon, which sank in Philippine waters in 1600.
+The institution is clean, well-kept and has good facilities, with photography permitted but not with flash.
+It remains a deeply interesting museum that is a worthwhile stop for travellers of all ages.

-The Malacañan Palace is the seat of government and official residence of the Philippines head of state.
+The Malacanang Palace is the seat of government and official residence of the Philippines head of state.
 Situated on the north bank of the Pasig River, the villa has been a noble residence since the 1800s, when it was built for a Spanish aristocrat.
-Before that, it was a humble place for fisherman.
-The Spanish Government bought the property as a summer house for its Governor General in 1825, though it later became the head of state's permanent seat.
-Today, visitors will find a museum in the palace.
-The institution features national treasures, historical artefacts, and mementos from each of the Philippines' presidents, including the notorious Ferdinand and Imelda Marcos, who ruled as authoritarian dictators.
-The building itself is very attractive and the rooms are furnished beautifully.
-Visitors can enjoy great views over the river from some of the windows.
-Guided tours are compulsory and very informative.
-Photography is permitted, though visitors are obliged to register their cameras at the entrance.
-Also, the number of cameras per group is sometimes limited.
-Visitors may have to go through security checks.
+Today, visitors will instead find a museum, featuring national treasures, historical artefacts and mementos from each Filipino ruler, including the notorious dictators Ferdinand and Imelda Marcos.
+The building itself is attractive and the rooms are furnished beautifully, with visitors enjoying great views over the river from some of the windows.

 Located near the Makati commercial centre, the American Cemetery is a quiet oasis in bustling Manila.
-The hillside burial ground contains thousands of white marble crosses, which mark the graves of those who died in battle.
-A tour of the site will reveal a circular memorial, where visitors can read the names of people who went missing in action, as well as mosaics depicting battle scenes from the Second World War.
-They will also find a small memorial chapel.
+The hillside burial ground contains thousands of white marble crosses, marking the graves of those who died in battle.
+The circular memorial contains names of soldiers who went missing in action, as well as mosaics depicting battle scenes from the Second World War.
+They will also find a small chapel.
 Travellers who are interested in military history should note that the cemetery has the world's largest number of American military dead from World War II.
-Most of them died in New Guinea and the Philippines.
-The site's extensive maps and memorials will give visitors some insight into the how the war unfolded in the region.
-A staff member is always on duty during opening hours, and will give tours, answer questions, and escort visitors to particular graves and memorials.
-All things considered, the beautifully landscaped memorial is rightly one of the most popular attractions in Manila.
+Staff is always on duty during opening hours, and will give tours, answer questions and escort visitors to particular places of poignancy.

 Las Pinas neighbours Manila on Luzon Island, and is a popular stop among visitors to the Philippines.
-Its bamboo organ is one of its best attractions.
-Housed in the charming San Jose Church, its unique sound continues to draw international organists to the city's annual Organ Festival.
+Housed in the charming San Jose Church, the unique sound of its bamboo organ continues to draw international organists to the city's annual Organ Festival.
 Travellers can also visit the Sarao Jeepney Factory, where they can view these iconic vehicles being assembled.
 Indeed, these gaudy, public buses have come to represent Philippine art and culture.
-Otherwise, Las Pinas is celebrated for being clean and eco-conscious, and is a fun area to explore.
-Visitors will find some fantastic guesthouses and restaurants in the village.
+Las Pinas is celebrated for being both clean and eco-conscious, with visitors finding some fantastic guesthouses and restaurants in the village.

 Tagaytay is one of the most-visited tourist destinations in the Philippines.
-Located just south of Manila, the town's most famous attraction is the Taal Volcano, which sits on an island in a lake.
-The volcano has another lake within its vast crater.
-Filipinos regard Tagaytay as their 'summer capital', with many of them heading there to escape Manila's challenging summer heat.
-The area provides many recreational opportunities, and has some top hotels and restaurants.
-Travellers can also visit the 'Palace in the Sky': an unfinished complex that was originally meant to be a home for former president Marcos.
-Instead, it serves as a park and viewpoint.
-The area's huge flower farm is worth stopping at, too.
+Located just south of Manila, the town's most famous attraction is the Taal Volcano.
+It sits on an island in a lake, with another lake in the vast crater.
+Filipinos regard Tagaytay as their summer capital, with many of them heading there to escape Manila's challenging seasonal heat.
+The area provides many recreational opportunities, top hotels and restaurants.
+Travellers can also visit the 'Palace in the Sky'; an unfinished complex originally built for former president Marcos.
+Instead, it serves as a park, viewing point and flower arm.
 Golfing, diving, horse riding, snorkelling and ziplining are among the activities on offer.

 Subic Bay is located on the site of a former United States Naval base.
 The eruption of Mount Pinatubo in 1991 buried the area in ash, and it has since been transformed into a buzzing eco-tourism and commercial hub.
-It's only five minutes away from the Philippines International Airport.
 Dense forests cover most of the area, which is enclosed by a security fence.
 Visitors will find forest trails and unspoiled beaches, and can explore shipwrecks and coral reefs in the bay's dive sites.
 They can also enjoy sports facilities and duty-free shopping centres.
-The area's attractions include Ocean Adventure, which is an open-sea marine park where tourists can scuba dive and swim with dolphins, Pamulaklakin Forest and the wildlife-rich Zoobic Safari Forest Adventure Park.
+Subic Bay's attractions include Ocean Adventure, which is an open-sea marine park where tourists can scuba dive and swim with dolphins; Pamulaklakin Forest; and the wildlife-rich Zoobic Safari Forest Adventure Park.

-Binondo is the world's oldest 'Chinatown', and remains one of its largest, most authentic and culturally intriguing.
-The Spanish established it at the end of the 16th century, when they gave tax-free land outside Manila to Catholic Chinese immigrants, along with self-governing privileges.
+Binondo is the world's oldest Chinatown, and remains one of its largest, most authentic and culturally intriguing.
+The Spanish established it at the end of the 16th century, when they gave tax-free land outside Manila to Catholic Chinese immigrants, along with self-governance.
 The immigrants were mostly from China's Fujian Province, and soon established a bustling community.
-Today, Binondo is among Manila's most vibrant areas, where visitors can shop for a range of goods, and sample exotic cuisine.
-Foodies should definitely stop at the enclave's converted movie theatres, which now house fine, traditional Chinese restaurants.
-On a cautionary note, visitors should watch out for bag snatchers and pick pockets as they explore the crowded district.
+Today, Binondo is among Manila's most vibrant areas, where visitors can shop for a range of goods and exotic cuisine.
+Foodies should definitely stop at the enclave's converted movie theatres, now housing traditional Chinese restaurants.

 Manila has hot, humid weather all year round and the city's proximity to the equator ensures that the temperature range is small, rarely dropping below 68°F (20°C) and seldom rising above 100°F (38°C).
 It is a little cooler between November and February.
 The hottest month is May, when the temperature averages 83ºF (28ºC).
 The rainy season is between June and October, although some precipitation is possible throughout the year.
 The driest period is between December and May.